Publications under contract

 Modern Language Review.

 For my next project, I will examine the representation of death in the fiction of Irish novelist John Banville.
 In 2018 I won a Santander Mobility Grant to travel to the W.B.
 Yeats Chair at the University of São Paulo, Brazil, where I delivered a lecture on the topic of ageing in Banville's fiction.
-This will be the first chapter of my next book, and will also be published in a special issue of the
+This will be the first chapter of my next book, and an early version has been published in a special issue of the

-Brazilian Journal of Irish Studies (ABEI) on the topic of John Banville which I am co-editing with Professor Laura Zuntini de Izarra and Dr Hedwig Schwall (July 2020).
+Brazilian Journal of Irish Studies (ABEI) on the topic of John Banville which I co-edited with Professor Laura Zuntini de Izarra and Professor Hedwig Schwall (2020).

 In 2019 I won an Outstanding Contribution to Employability Award and an award for the Best New Module at Swansea University.
 Both were awarded for my work designing and convening the International Dylan Thomas Prize module at Swansea University.

-I am interested in supervising PhD topics in any of the above, and more widely on modern/contemporary Irish writing and/or literary and cultural theory.
+I am currently supervising doctorates on Shakespeare and the offstage, the coeval development of songs alongside poetry, and on post-1997 children's fantasy literature.
+I am interested in supervising PhD topics in any of my research specialisms, and more widely on modern/contemporary Irish writing and/or literary and cultural theory.

 For more information, follow me on Twitter